By juegoadmin | Art & Design | April 7th, 2021

 In modern pixel art games like Terraria, however, the pixel art style is intentional.
 The mobile game developers of today don’t have to overcome the challenges developers of the NES faced.
 But they chose still choose the 2D pixel art style due to a myriad of reasons.

-Many of us played games that had the pixel art style during our childhood.
+Many of us played games that had pixel art style during our childhood.
 These included well-known titles like Super Mario, Contra, and Legend of Zelda.
 Games like these three were the first exposure for many of the old crowd of gamers today, to the wonderful world of video games.

-As a result, when playing pixel art games of the modern time, many in this crowd will get a sense of nostalgia.
+As a result, when playing pixel art games of modern time, many in this crowd will get a sense of nostalgia.
 The games take them back to the glorious days when games were different.
 When playing modern pixel art games like Shovel Knight and Dead Cells, they might remember their childhood experiences of playing Mario and the like.
 Even though the pixel art games of today are far advanced compared to the games they played at the time.

 And nostalgia is a powerful emotion.
 It can be enough to hold the attention of players for a while.
 And many mobile game developers around the world, are already capitalizing on it.